htrieu93/Water-level-prediction/README.md

 ### Running the code

-The preprocess.sh script is used to preprocess raw inputs (including historical data of rainfall and water level for the 3 stations Kien Giang, Dong Hoi, Le Thuy.
+The preprocess.sh script is used to preprocess raw inputs (including historical data of rainfall and water level for the 3 stations Kien Giang, Dong Hoi, and Le Thuy.
 The following parameters are available to create different data scenarios, length of inputs, and number of timesteps ahead of prediction:
-* `--scenario` -- Used to create different data scenarios in our paper (Scenario 1: Only use historical water level data, Scenario 2: Use historical water level and rainfall data, and Scenario 3: Use hitorical water level, rainfall, and average predicting rainfall data)
+* `--s` -- Different data scenarios in our paper (Scenario 1: Only use historical water level data, Scenario 2: Use historical water level and rainfall data, and Scenario 3: Use hitorical water level, rainfall, and average predicting rainfall data) (Default value: 1)
-* `--target` -- Used to specify the target columns.
-Our paper has experimented with
+* `--t` -- Specify the target columns.
+Our paper has experimented with predicting the water level at 03 stations Kien Giang (H_KienGiang), Dong Hoi (H_DongHoi), and Le Thuy (H_LeThuy) (Default value: "H_LeThuy")
+* `--n` -- Specify the number of time lags used for the features (Default value: 3)
+* `--l` -- Specify the number of time leads used for the target variable (Default value: 1)

+The train.sh script is used to train and evaluate 03 types of RNN models (LSTM, Bidirectional LSTM, GRU) against the test set.
+Evaluation metrics include R^2, RMSE, MAE, and Max Error Value (The difference between the predicted value and the maximum value in the test set, also known as the peak value during the flooding season).
+The following parameters are available to create different data scenarios, length of inputs, and number of timesteps ahead of prediction:
+* `--p` -- Whether to use pretrained model (Default value: False)
+* `--m` -- Specify the type of model to train and predict ("LSTM", "Bi-LSTM", "GRU") (Default value: "LSTM")
+* `--n` -- Specify the number of time lags used for the features (Default value: 3)
+* `--l` -- Specify the number of time leads used for the target variable (Default value: 1)

-#### Input format
+#### Data input

-Tbd.
+The data input